Top tips for using a turbo trainer

 Keep it brief

 The focus is health not heroics.
 Thirty to sixty minutes will suffice.
-Mix turbo training with an essential errand.
-For example, an hour indoors, then half an hour outdoors.
+Mix turbo training with an errand that will get you outside even if for a short while.

 The art of distraction

 Use something to help the time go by: music, YouTube scenery videos, chatting on Skype or audio books.